 Refer to the Template Language for Proposal Submissions for assistance in understanding the requirements and elements of RCR education and developing a RCR educational plan.

 Sexual misconduct incorporates a range of behaviors including sexual assault, harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
 For more details, including definitions, university policies and resources, please visit this page.
 Yale strives to be a community free of sexual misconduct, by promoting the essential values of respect and responsibility, providing education, and working with students, faculty, and staff to create a community that is safe and supportive for all.
 Yale takes all complaints and accusations of sexual misconduct seriously.
-More information on resources is available here.
+More information on sexual misconduct resources.

 SHARE is available to members of the Yale community who are dealing with sexual misconduct of any kind.
 SHARE responders are Yale University mental health professionals.
 All calls to SHARE are confidential, and can be anonymous if you wish.
 SHARE will offer information and support, and sometimes recommendations, but won't tell you what to do — their goal is to help you make your own informed, empowered decisions.
 You can call SHARE at any time of night or day, any day of the year: (203) 432-2000.